adityamittl/Health-Tracker/README.md

 Our inspiration was to create an all-in-one health platform where people can ask for the blood of a particular blood group when needed, can self-diagnose some common diseases, read health blogs and also create/join chat rooms and interact with other random people online aiming at improving their mental health.

 ## 💻 What it does
-- Users can check if they are infected with any kind of heart disease, diabetes,  thyroid or not.
+- Users can check if they are infected with any kind of heart disease, diabetes, thyroid, or not.
 - They can also check blood donation.
 - Get notified when blood is available.
 - get reports of the disease prediction.